blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 ### It's Fast

 But...
 GO is fast.
 Crystal is fast.
 C++ is fast.
 JVM languages, dotnet languages, python and many others are fast, or at least, fast enough.
-Benchmarks are a bit like algorithms - best, average, worst cases - but here's one: {https://benchmarksgame-team.pages.debian.net/benchmarksgame/which-programs-are-fastest.htmll
+Benchmarks are a bit like algorithms - best, average, worst cases - but here's one: <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/which-programs-are-fastest.html">benchmark</a>

 ### Some great subheading (h3)